MEGAN LYSTER

 COMMITTEE MEMBER

-Rachael has been passionate about disability advocacy since finding out she was autistic when she was 12.
-She is particularly interested in education and currently serves on the Ministry of Education’s Disability Voices Group.
-As the National Community Educator for Auckland Disability Law, she educates disabled people and their supporters about their rights.
-She has also done a lot of work with Altogether Autism.
-She is particularly proud of her involvement in writing guides to help tertiary educators better support autistic learners.
+I have been passionate about disability advocacy since discovering that I am autistic when I was 12.
+I am particularly interested in education and serve on the Ministry of Education’s Disability Voices Group.
+As the National Community Educator for Auckland Disability Law, I educate disabled people and their supporters about their rights.
+I have also done a lot of work with Altogether Autism.
+I am particularly proud of my involvement in writing guides to help tertiary educators better support autistic learners.

 Leo Hoffman